 Do members receive a discount on parking?

 Members receive a discounted rate of $2 per hour for those visiting our galleries (subject to availability).
-We do not offer parking validation for members visiting only the café or gift shop.
+We do not offer parking validation for members visiting only the gift shop.
 All passes are for Frist Art Museum lots only; parking is available on a first-come, first-served basis.
 A flat-rate parking fee may apply for certain special events.
 Circle members receive parking passes based on Circle level.
 For more information on parking, click here.

 Is my membership transferable or refundable?